Home

 Top Thrill Dragster

 What a rush!
 Seventeen seconds of WOW!
-My fourth favorite coaster in the world.
 I first rode Top Thrill Dragster when it had the original wheels, engine and wing theming, back in the first half of 2003.

 Wicked Twister Wicked Twister